Altanis/kinetics/README.md

 <img width="870" alt="image" src="https://github.com/Altanis/kinetics-ts/blob/main/img/bench.png?raw=true">

 The benchmarks provide evidence of the engine's exceptional speed and performance in comparison to other alternatives.

+A C++ variant of this engine is underway as well, but may take some time.